seamapi/docs/docs/api-clients/devices/delete-device.md

 ## Delete a Device

 {% hint style="warning" %}
 Deleting a device will trigger a `device.deleted` event and remove the device and all data associated with the device from Seam: events, access codes, etc. For every deleted resource, a corresponding deleted event will be sent, but the resource will not be deleted from the provider.
+This action is irreversible.

 For example, deleting a device with an access code will send both a `device.deleted` event and an `access_code.deleted` event, but Seam will not remove the access code from the device.
 {% endhint %}